kylebegovich/AmazonAlexaSkills/README.md

 - [ScoreKeeper](samples/scoreKeeper) : a skill that can keep score of a game.
 - [ChemistryFlashCards](samples/ChemistryFlashCards) : A skill that quizzes you on chemistry with flash cards.

+### Developed Skills
+This skill (my first) is used mostly for proof of concept, but is entertaining to use nevertheless.

+- [ComputerScienceFacts] (ComputerScienceFacts) : A skill to give you fun 'facts' about Computer Science

 ## Usage
-Navigate to the README.md in each sub directory in the samples folder and follow the instructions for getting the sample up and running.
+Navigate to the README.md in each sub directory in the appropriate folder and follow the instructions for getting the sample up and running.

 ## Resources
 Here are a few direct links to our documentation: